"Data is the new oil but without engineering, it's just crude."

 10. Challenges in Data Engineering

-• Data Silos: Disconnected systems and teams reduce visibility.
+• Data Silos: Disconnected systems reducing visibility.

 • Scalability: Managing petabytes of data efficiently.

-• Governance: Balancing accessibility with privacy and compliance.
+• Governance: Balancing accessibility with privacy.

 11. How to Get Started in Data Engineering